Mozart4242/pyops/README.md

+# PyOps
-# PyOps - a python program to make a DevOps engineer's life easier
+## A python program to make a DevOps engineer's life easier

 PyOps is a framework to help you deal with Devops technologies as fast as possible. it is designed to be your assistant.